 Akeelah and the Bee (2006)

 Akeelah and the Bee traces a clever girl from South Los Angeles as she qualifies to compete in the National Spelling Bee.
-You'll be rooting for her the entire way, while seeing inspiring displays of community support and connection.
+You'll want to root for her the entire way and appreciate inspiring displays of community support and connection.

 Where the Wild Things Are (2009)